deniszholob/factorio-cheat-sheet/CONTRIBUTING.md

 All source code is in the [`src` folder](./src/).

 The code you'll need most is in the [`src/app/` folder](./src/app/).
-You'll often work in the internal folders, like [components](./src/app/cheat-sheets/), to create or edit code.
+You'll often work in the internal folders, like [cheat sheet components](./src/app/cheat-sheets/), to create or edit code.

 The [`app.component.ts` file](./src/app/app.component.ts) is the main entry point for the Angular app, along with other `app.xxx.ts` files.